What are the Different Types of Patents?

 Summary

 Understanding the different types of patents and choosing the right one is a critical step in protecting your unique invention.
 It can dictate how well your invention is shielded and what your future commercial prospects might be.
+Remember that the three main patent types include:

 1. Utility Patents